-Figure 26: Urban Design University Towers
+Figure 26: Urban Design University Towers [Figure to be Updated with Planning Board Draft]

 BREEWOOD PARK NEIGHBORHOOD

 Northwood Presbyterian Church, Good Shepherd Episcopal Church and MacDonald Knolls Early Childhood Center are key institutional properties in this 64-acre neighborhood, as shown in Figure 27.
 Both religious institutions have expressed redevelopment interests to provide new residential development and religious uses on their properties.
 All properties in this neighborhood are in the R-60 Zone and were included in the 2001 Kemp Mill Master Plan.